croz-ltd/confident/README.md

 	config.Persist()
 }
 ```
-and in your magic code just call `config.Get()` to obtain configuration and read and/or modify it.
+and in your magic code just read and/or modify your configuration instance.
 If there is any changes to the configuration, Confident Persist will save it.